 - Add embellishments such as ribbon, garland and glitter tape once all of the picks, ornaments and story-telling pieces have been added to the tree.

 - You’ll use less ribbon if you cut short pieces and stuff the ends of them into the tree as opposed to using one long continuous piece of ribbon.
+Using this method also makes the ribbon look more natural.

 - Twist a tree branch around the ribbon if it won’t stay in place.